Hawaii & California Middle School Trip Overview

 Summer is also the time of year these turtles typically come on the beach to nest.
 This means that it is very likely that we will have the opportunity to participate in a night watch for nesting turtles or watch over a nest hatching and help the babies make their way safely to the ocean!

-Our service work will be complemented with plenty of fun activities, including a boat trip to snorkel in famous Molokini crater, sea kayaking and stand up paddle boarding, riding in a traditional outrigger canoe, scuba diving (optional), and learning to hula from a professional hula dancer.
+Our service work will be complemented with plenty of fun activities, including a boat trip to snorkel in the famous Molokini crater, sea kayaking, scuba diving (optional), and ziplining!

 There will also be an optional excursion to catch the sunrise from the top of Haleakala Volcano and bike down through the clouds.
 For those who don’t feel comfortable biking, don’t worry, there is the option to ride down in a vehicle too!